Simple Sourdough Bread

 Follow mock schedule as follows:

-8-9 AM - Feed your starter 1:2:2.
+8 AM - Feed your starter 1:2:2.
 (1 part discard; 2 parts flour; 2 parts water) Set in a warm place (like a cold/off oven with just the light on, or in a sunny window) until it doubles in volume.

 2 PM - Add all ingredients together in the bowl of a stand mixer with dough hook, zeroing out the weight for each ingredient if using a food scale.
 Begin by blending the starter and water together until dissolved, then add flour, etc. Mix.

 Turn the mixer on level 1-2 (never higher than 2 or medium-low) and let the mixer knead the dough for about 5 minutes.
 The dough will be sticky not quite form a ball.
 (If making by hand, knead for about 7-10 minutes.)
+Over-mixing can lead to an over-proofed dough.

 Cover bowl with plastic wrap or a tea towel and set aside at room temperature for an hour.

-3 PM - After the first hour of resting, wet your hands and gently start pulling up the sides of the dough and lift straight up to stretch the gluten.
+3 PM - After the first 30-60 minutes of resting, wet your hands and gently start pulling up the sides of the dough and lift straight up to stretch the gluten.
 Turn the bowl 90 degrees and repeat this until you’ve come full-circle.
 The dough will become a little more firm and less tacky just with those four pulls.
 Cover and let rest.

-4 PM - After another hour, wet your hands and repeat another set of gentle stretch and folds.
+4 PM - After another 30-60 minutes, wet your hands and repeat another set of gentle stretch and folds.
 Cover and let rest.

 5 PM - Repeat another set of coil folds.
-Cover and let rest another hour.
+Cover and let rest another 30-60 minutes.

 Flip the dough top-side-down into a lightly floured proofing basket/bowl.
 Pinch any holes together to create a generally smooth surface - to which will become the bottom.
 Cover again and let it rise for an additional 1-2 hours on the counter, or in the refrigerator overnight for 8-15 hours.
 This completes the bulk fermentation.
+(Bake after the 1-2 hours if left on the counter.)

 ~7 AM - Place a Dutch oven with a lid (or 2 loaf pans, using one as a lid) into a cold oven and preheat to 450°F.